akesle/learn-you-some-elixir-for-great-good/README.md

 # learn-you-some-elixir-for-great-good

+##TL;DR
-Learn You Some Erlang for Great Good example implementations, but in Elixir
+[Learn You Some Erlang for Great Good](https://learnyousomeerlang.com/content)  example implementations, but in Elixir.